instadeepai/metalic/README.md

 ## 📖 Citation

-If you use this code, please cite one of the following papers:
+If you use this code, please our paper:

 ```bibtex
 @inproceedings{{beck2024metalic,